This is our review of The Ciudad Perdida Trek — although known as the Lost city trek.

-Do you have to go through an agency?
+Do you have to go with a local agency?

 How many days?

-There are departures every day, in fact, you shouldn’t have any problems booking for the following day.
-It will be the same price if you make your reservation directly on their website (smoother and faster).
+There are departures every day, in fact, you shouldn't have any problems booking for the following day.
+It will be the same price if you make use of our online form (smoother and faster).